UoMResearchIT/matlab-novice/episodes/03-loading_data.md

 The input we used was a vector, so it took the mean.

 The second paragraph explains why we got per-day means when we used the whole data as input.
-Our array is 2D, and the first dimention is the rows, so it averaged the rows.
+Our array is 2D, and the first dimension is the rows, so it averaged the rows.

 The third paragraph is the key to what we want to do now.
 A second argument `DIM` can be used to specify the direction in which to take the mean.